mlarcher31/Bootcamp-Data-Project/README.md

 # Bootcamp-Data-Project
 ### Data project realized for Jedha 'Data Analysis' Bootcamp (09-2021)

-:dart: **Objective** : perform an Exploratory Data Analysis and create a Predictive Model to provide insights and respond a given Business problem.
+:dart: **Objective** : perform an Exploratory Data Analysis and create a Predictive Model to provide insights and respond a given Business problem

 :video_game: **Theme** : Video Games sales from 1990 to 2017, based on region, ESRB rating and press/users notation